Skip to content

 Salter-Harris Classification

-Fractures involving the physis are described by the Salter-Harris Classification system as types I-V. Salter-Harris type II fractures of the proximal phalanx are a common type of finger fracture in children.
+The Salter-Harris Classification system describes fractures involving the physis as types I-V. Salter-Harris type II fractures of the proximal phalanx are a common type of finger fracture in children.

 • Salter-Harris type II fractures involve extension through the physis and metaphysis.